-Geico is rated 4.5/5 by WalletHub’s editors, based on sample insurance quotes, customer reviews, and ratings from organizations such J.D.
+Geico is a good insurance company that is rated 4.4/5 by WalletHub’s editors, based on insurance quotes, customer reviews, and ratings from organizations such J.D.
 Power and the NAIC.
-Geico’s reviews from customers are mostly positive, though some common complaints are auto insurance rate increases and slow claim response times.
+Geico’s reviews from customers are good overall, though some common complaints are auto insurance rate increases and slow claim response times.

 Geico Insurance Ratings

 - J.D.
 Power: 4.2/5

 - BBB: A+

 - Moody’s: Aa1

 - AM Best: A++

 Rank – Cheapest quartile among major car insurance companies, according to WalletHub's research.